 Our editor once belonged to a medieval/renaissance historical fencing study group who at their AGM one year had to come to the realization they were actually a drinking club with a sword addiction.
 So it is with Glasgow Archers, who have come to realize they have morphed from an archery club to being more about having BBQ brunch at the field or as it has become known… The Sunday Morning Sausage Club.

 Initially a pre xmas treat thought up by our tournament organizer, it went from treat to joke to meme and finally to a much anticipated Sunday morning staple.
-From humble beginnings it has evolved all the way to an al fresco, archery themed dining experience complete with cutlery, plates, condiments and waitress service.
+From humble beginnings it has evolved all the way to an al fresco, archery themed dining experience complete with cutlery, plates, condiments, drinks and waitress service.

 There have been chops, hotdogs and a variety of sausages including bratwurst, honey & pork, Lincolnshire, pork & leek and old english pork on the menu but the mainstay is the Cumberland sausage usually served (assuming they weren’t left at home) in a baguette or roll.
 So good that one archer’s relatives have turned up begging for some of that spicy goodness.